Gathiira/Gathiira/README.md

 # Hello there 👋

-- 👨 I am **Gathiira Mwangi**, working as a **Software Engineer**
+- 👨 I am **Gathiira Mwangi**, a **Software Engineer 👨‍💻 🫣**
 - 💻 I have 3+ years of work experience in the Software Development field.
+- 💬 Ask me anything related python or React 🤫
-- 🌱 I’m currently advancing my skills in React JS & Cloud(Azure, GCP, AWS).
+- 🌱 I’m currently advancing my skills in Cloud(Azure, GCP, AWS) and System Security.
 - 💞️ Interests &rarr; Coding, listening to music and Planting Trees.
 - 👯 I’m always in for a collaboration.
-Hit me up if you have a cool project we can code.
+Hit me up if you have a cool project.

 ## Tech Stack